 This quite common in women and it causes blisters on the hands and feet.
 Again, it is often caused by allergies to chemicals such as nickel, cobalt or chromium salt.
 However, this form of eczema can be brought on by stress too.
 Symptoms of dyshidrotic eczema include:

 “Nummular” means coin.
-This type of eczema causes round, coin-shaped spots being formed on the skin.
+This eczema results in circular coin-shaped spots forming on the skin.
 These patches can become very dry, itchy, scaly and sore.
 Their distinctive shape makes them easier to identify and diagnose.
 This form of eczema can be caused by:

 Cannabis can treat eczema through its interaction with the endocannabinoid system.
 This is a network of receptors existing within the human body.
 These receptors are scattered across the body but are mostly found in the brain and skin.
 They are believed to be strongly linked with the immune system.
 The endocannabinoid system produces its own cannabinoids within the body.
 It is believed that most people are deficient of cannabinoids, although it’s not known why.
 So, the consumption of marijuana acts as a cannabinoid supplement for the body and boosts the endocannabinoid system.

 This is relevant to eczema because scientists believe that the endocannabinoid system has a huge impact on skin health.
 In particular, researchers have focused their efforts on the potential medicinal powers of CBD.
 Formally known as Cannabidiol, CBD is an oil extracted from the seeds of the cannabis plant.
 Its anti-inflammatory and pain relieving effects have been clinically proven time and time again.
-These properties make it an ideal treatment for all forms of eczema.
+These properties make it a potentially benefitcal treatment for many different types of eczema.
 It is also thought to be a potent mood stabilizer, which could have a significant impact on the types of eczema which can be caused by stress.

 As a result of these scientific discoveries and the generations worth of anecdotal evidence suggesting that marijuana is good for the skin, big beauty and cosmetic brands have harnessed the power of CBD and created whole ranges of CBD based skin care products.
 These are ideal for anyone suffering from eczema but have been proven to be popular with customers suffering from a whole host of conditions.